laptop keyboard Computers & Technology

 Netiquette - See Emily Post's Digital Manners, above.

-Passwords [Link opens a PDF] - Explains the whys and hows of creating strong passwords & PINs to keep your accounts and private information secure (2021, Cybersecurity and Infrastructure Security Agency).
-See also 3 Simple Tricks for Remembering Strong Passwords (2022, PC Magazine), and Creating Strong Passwords and Other Ways To Protect Your Accounts (2023, Federal Trade Commission).
+Passwords: Create and Use Strong Passwords (2025, Stay Safe Online) NEW! and Creating Strong Passwords (2023, Electronic Frontier Foundation) NEW! - Explain the whys and hows of creating strong passwords to keep your accounts and private information secure.
+See also 3 Simple Tricks for Remembering Strong Passwords (2024, PC Magazine), and Protect Your Personal Information From Hackers & Scammers (2024, Federal Trade Commission).
 Are you having trouble thinking up new passwords to meet increasingly complicated password configuration requirements?
 Norton offers an automated Password Generator; you can use it online, or install the extension/app on your browser or device.
-More than a Password explains how you can protect yourself from malicious hackers with MFA, Multifactor Authentication (Cybersecurity and Infrastructure Security Agency (CISA); U.S. Department of Homeland Security).

 Phishing Scams - Recommendations on how to avoid the fraud and identity theft that result from phishing and spoofing, which use emails, texts, and websites that look safe but are actually stealing your personal information (2022, Federal Trade Commission).
 See also What to Do Immediately After You Click a Phishing Link VIDEO (2022; Lifehacker, part of Ziff Davis digital media and internet company).